PatrickEifler/hedgehog/README.md

 It implements a MIDI controller, based on the [Raspberry Pi](https://www.raspberrypi.org/) equipped with the [Sonic Pi](https://github.com/samaaron/sonic-pi) music programming environment.

 This MIDI controller communicates with Digital Audio Workstations (DAW), such as [Ableton Live](https://www.ableton.com) or common virtual instruments like [Native Instruments Massive](https://www.native-instruments.com/de/products/komplete/synths/massive/).

+From a developers perspective this MIDI controller serves as the gateway to play any virtual instrument which is installed on the host computer.
+In practice the developer can slip into any role in the live session, playing any instrument from piano to guitar to drums, whatever he wants to experiment with.

 ## Setup